The 15 Best Ice Cream Sydney

 Location: Shop 1/63/71 Enmore Road, Newtown, NSW 2042 Ph: (02) 8040 1676

 If you’re in the mood to try something different, you should head down to Hakiki Turkish Ice Cream.
-As the name suggests, this shop serves a stunning array of Turkish sweet treats and beverages.
-You can find this store on Enmore Road, Newtown.
+As the name suggests, this shop serves a stunning array of Turkish sweet treats and beverages – including the unique delicacy that is Dondurma (Turkish Ice Cream).
+Fortunately, you don’t have to travel all the way to the Bosphorus for the pleasure as this culinary treasure is on Enmore Road, Newtown.

 The store opened intending to merge the traditional tastes of Maras with those present in the Inner West.
 And, after years of dutifully serving the Australian public and tourists alike, it’s safe to say that the mission has been a success.